A11pwnX/Linux-iPhone-6s-X-howto/README.md

 # Linux-iPhone-6s-X-howto

-This project provides a guide and the necessary tools to boot Linux on compatible iPhones (6s, 6s Plus, 7, 7 Plus, 8, 8 Plus, and X — A9, A10, and A11 devices) on iOS 12-14.5 using checkra1n, pongoOS, and custom kernel images.
+This project provides a guide and the necessary tools to boot Linux on compatible iPhones (6s, 6s Plus, 7, 7 Plus, 8, 8 Plus, and X — A9, A10, and A11 devices) on iOS 12-14.5.

 ## Supported Devices